nus-cs2030s/2324-s2/docs/07-static-field.md

 ```

 We call these `static` fields that are associated with a class as _class fields_, and fields that are associated with an object as _instance fields_.
 Note that, a `static` class field needs not be `final` and it needs not be `public`.
 Class fields are useful for storing pre-computed values or configuration parameters associated with a class rather than individual objects.

+Because it is associated with the class rather than instance, we can think about `static` fields as having **exactly one** instance during the entire execution of the program.
+In other words, there is only exactly one instance of `PI` regardless of how many instances of `Math` we have created.
+In fact, we need not create any instance of `Math` at all to be able to use `PI`.

 ## Accessing Class Fields